mapbender/mapbender-documentation/en/book/quickstart.rst

   .. image:: ../../figures/mapbender3_application_export.png
      :scale: 80

-The exportfile contains all the definitions of the application/s (sources) and can be imported via ``Applications --> Import`` in another Mapbender3 installation or in the same installation.
+The exportfile contains all the definitions of the application/s (sources) and can be imported via ``Applications --> Import`` in another Mapbender installation or in the same installation.

   .. image:: ../../figures/mapbender3_application_import.png
      :scale: 80